chrisaugu/StuckWanYah/README.md

 Let's get down to the history.
 What is Facemash?
 Facemash is a website that puts two random pictures of people together and lets you vote for who's hotter based on their looks.
 Initially created by Facebook founder, Mark Zuckerberg for rating girls.
-The whole site was set up in one night and receives huge traffic which led to 22000 hits and eventually crash the howard network.
+The whole site was set up in one night and received huge traffic which led to 22000 hits and eventually crash the howard network.

 This is my hands-on project to get started in modern web technologies.